Predicting integers from continuous parameters: Appendix

-The Laplace, Dnormal, and Danorm functions perform similarly across most datasets, which is expected given their structural similarities in how the distributions are formulated.
-All three achieve reasonable performance, with Danorm showing particular strength in the mixture setting for the Bicycles dataset.
+The Dlaplace, Dnormal, and Danorm functions show related behavior across some datasets, which is expected given their structural similarities in how the distributions are formulated.
+All three achieve reasonable performance in some settings, but none of them consistently dominates across datasets.
+Danorm is conceptually close to squared-error regression, but in these experiments its rapidly decaying tails often hurt negative log-likelihood and its RMSE does not consistently improve over the other alternatives.

-Finally, Dweib underperforms across multiple metrics, demonstrating its limitations when dealing with under- or over-dispersed data.
-Its performance on the Upvotes dataset is particularly poor (143.15 bits), and it fails to converge on the Migration dataset, highlighting its unsuitability for data with extreme dispersion characteristics.
+Finally, Dweib underperforms across multiple metrics, demonstrating its practical limitations.
+It is restricted to non-negative support, precluding its use on the Migration dataset, and exhibits numerical instability during training, leading to poor performance on the Upvotes dataset ($130.3 \pm 13.6$ bits).

-When comparing against the squared error baseline (which uses a continuous relaxation), we observe that the continuous approach achieves the best RMSE in three out of four datasets.
-This suggests that when RMSE is the primary concern and a discrete distribution is not strictly required, continuous relaxations are most likely to provide the best performance, although exceptions exist.
-However, when a proper discrete distribution is needed---for example, to compute valid log-probabilities or to combine losses from discrete and continuous predictions---Dalap offers the best balance of bits and RMSE performance.
+When comparing against the squared error baseline, which uses a continuous relaxation, we observe that the continuous approach achieves the best RMSE in three out of four datasets in the non-mixture setting.
+In the mixture setting, however, discrete mixture models outperform squared error on some datasets, showing that the RMSE advantage of continuous relaxation is not uniform.
+This suggests that when RMSE is the primary concern and a discrete distribution is not strictly required, continuous relaxations remain strong baselines, but they are not guaranteed to provide the best performance once mixture models are considered.
+However, when a proper discrete distribution is needed, for example to compute valid log-probabilities or to combine losses from discrete and continuous predictions, Dalap likely offers the best balance of bits and RMSE performance.